autopawn/dc2/README.md

 # Formats supported

-The solver currently supports 3 formats, the ORLIB-cap format and the Simple format specified on the [UflLib benchmark](https://resources.mpi-inf.mpg.de/departments/d1/projects/benchmarks/UflLib/data-format.html).
+The solver currently supports 3 formats, the ORLIB-cap format and the Simple format, specified on the [UflLib benchmark](https://resources.mpi-inf.mpg.de/departments/d1/projects/benchmarks/UflLib/data-format.html), and the more general DC_V1 format.

 ## ORLIB-cap format